Are the rich leaving the UK due to high taxes? Where the wealthy are going

 Where are the rich relocating to?

-While the UK’s tax take may be on the rise, there are plenty of locations looking to attract wealthy individuals with so-called golden visas in return for investment in government projects as well as businesses or residential developments.
+While the UK’s tax take is at a record level, there are plenty of locations looking to attract wealthy individuals with so-called golden visas in return for investment in government projects as well as businesses or residential developments.

-The most popular location currently is the United Arab Emirates (UAE), including Dubai, according to Henley & Partners.
+One of the most popular locations is the United Arab Emirates (UAE), including Dubai, according to Henley & Partners.

 Residents benefit from zero income tax as well as a luxury lifestyle.
 The UAE is poised to welcome a record net inflow of 6,700 millionaires this year alone, including Brits.

-The UAE lets people apply for its golden residence visa by either buying a property worth a minimum of AED 2 million (approximately $550,000), either in cash or through a loan from specific local banks.
+The UAE lets people apply for its golden residence visa by either buying a property worth a minimum of AED 2 million (approximately $550,000) in cash or through a loan from specific local banks.

 There is also an option to purchase property off-plan through approved real estate companies.